Frequently Asked Questions

 Thank-you for your support!
 You are helping us reach thousands with the truth about Ellen White.

-ANSWER: Sharing the gospel message is only part of a Christian's duty.
+ANSWER: The best answer to that is to examine the life of Jesus and the Apostles.
+In addition to sharing the gospel message, Jesus and the Apostles both exposed and rebuked falsehoods and false teachers.
 God commanded us to "test the prophets"(1 John 4:1).
 If we fail to test the prophets, then we are disobeying God's word.

-In the Bible you will find many times where the methods of false prophets are revealed and condemned.
+In the Bible there are many examples where the methods of false prophets are revealed and condemned.
 Obviously, the authors of the Bible did much more than simply share the gospel.
-They also fought a battle against false teachers and false prophets.
+They also fought an ongoing battle against false teachers and false prophets.

-Jesus warned us that many false prophets would arise in the last days (Matt.
-24:11).
+Jesus warned us that many false prophets would arise in the last days (Matt 24:11).
 Christians are not to accept a prophet or teacher blindly.
-We are to "discern" between "good and evil" (Heb.
+They are to "discern" between "good and evil" (Heb.
 5:14).
 A mature Christian should be able to evaluate the evidence and make a judgment (or a decision) about that evidence.
-The Bible also tells us to prove "what is acceptable to the Lord."
-(Eph.
-5:10) We need to "prove" whether or not the writings of Ellen White are truth before accepting them.
+The Bible also tells us to prove "what is acceptable to the Lord" (Eph.
+5:10).
+Christians need to "prove" whether or not the writings of Ellen White are truth before accepting them.

 ANSWER: Steps to Christ is a wonderful book.
-I would recommend it to anyone.
-I have personally handed out over 1,000 copies of the book door-to-door, and we were the first to put the Spanish translation of it on the Internet.
+Brother Anderson recommends every Christian to read it.
+He has personally handed out over 1,000 copies of the book door-to-door.
+This web site was the first to put the Spanish translation of it on the Internet.

-The reasoning behind this question is as follows: Steps to Christ is a great soul-winning book, so, how could a false prophet write such a great soul-winning book?
+Having said that, let us examine the reasoning behind this question.
+It is as follows: Steps to Christ is a great Christian book, so, how could a false prophet write such a great book?
 The reality is that Mrs. White did not write the book herself.
-Mrs. White's secretary, Fannie Bolton, claimed to have written the book, and I have no reason to doubt that.
-Elder Robert Sanders requested for the White Estate to provide examples of hand-written pages of Steps to Christ (which are available for many of her other books), and the White Estate has not been able to show us even a single page (Click here to examine the evidence.)
+Mrs. White's secretary, Fannie Bolton, claimed to have written the book.
+Even though it contains some quotes from Ellen White's earlier books, there is no hard evidence that Mrs. White wrote it herself.
+Unlike many of Mrs. White's other books, there are no handwritten pages of Steps to Christ.
+Elder Robert Sanders requested for the White Estate to provide examples of hand-written pages of Steps to Christ (which are available for many of her other books), and the White Estate was not able to provide even a single page (Click here to examine the evidence.)

-So, I believe the weight of evidence points to Bolton, not Ellen White, as the author, or at least the compiler.
+Thus, the evidence points to Bolton as the most likely author or compiler of the book.
 Following Ellen White's pattern, Bolton plagiarized significant material from other authors.
-She copied some of Mrs. White's other writings into the book, along with copying material from John Harris, Daniel March, Almon Underwood, and others.
+She copied some of Mrs. White's prior writings into the book, along with copying material from John Harris, Daniel March, Almon Underwood, and others.
 The book was published under Ellen White's name and there is no doubt God has used this little book to minister to people for His glory.
-I truly believe this book is inspired to the same degree as the writings of any other Christian author.
+This book can be regarded as inspired to the same degree as the writings of any other Christian author.

 Writing an inspirational book does not prove a person to be a prophet.
 If so, then John Harris, Daniel March, and Almon Underwood should be called prophets because some of the material in the book came from their pens.
-If we said every person who wrote an inspiring book was a prophet, we would have thousands of prophets, because thousands of inspirational Christian books have been written.
+If every person who wrote an inspiring book was deemed a prophet, there would be thousands of prophets, because thousands of inspirational Christian books have been written.

-ANSWER: [Brother Anderson] From the Ellen G. White's web site which contains all of her published writings.
+ANSWER: From the Ellen G. White's web site which contains all of her published writings.

 One testimony that has not been published by the White Estate and yet appears on our web site is known as "manuscript 34, 1885" (designated as such by the White Estate).
 The probable reason it has not been released to the public is because this controversial testimony was apparently withdrawn after it caused a stir.
 The legitimacy of the testimony is proven by the fact it appears in document DF-360A which was published by the White Estate on July 15, 1934, and was written by her son Willie White and D.E.
 Robinson (Ellen White's secretary).
 The authors quote from the testimony as if it were a valid Ellen White testimony.
 We have obtained a copy of Document DF-360A and it is available from the White Estate.
 The controversial manuscript reads, in part: